dawnbarlow/musculusColors/README.md

 # musculusColors
-Blue whale inspired R color palette
+Blue whale inspired R color palette, with some gray whales thrown in there :)

 The colors of our favorite whale species saved in R color palettes.
 Inspired by the images of the whales they study [GEMM lab](https://mmi.oregonstate.edu/gemm-lab) graduate students [Dawn Barlow](https://github.com/dawnbarlow) and [Clara Bird](https://github.com/cbirdferrer) have created this R color palette package.